tempotec/AutoPLM/replit.md

 3. User clicks "Gerar Desenho Técnico" button
 4. System extracts up to 3 images from the PDF using PyPDF2
 5. GPT-4o Vision analyzes images and generates detailed technical description of the garment
-6. System builds specialized prompt combining visual description + extracted measurements
+6. System builds specialized prompt combining visual description + extracted measurements + POMs
-7. GPT-Image-1 generates professional flat sketch (1024x1024, high quality, line art style) based on actual reference images
+7. GPT-Image-1 generates professional flat sketch **dimensionado** (with dimensions and POMs) - 1024x1024, high quality
 8. System decodes base64 response and saves image locally as `drawing_{id}_{uuid}.png`
 9. Database stores filename; image served via `/drawing/<id>` route with access control
 10. Users can view, regenerate, or download technical drawings as needed

+**Output:** System generates the **dimensioned version** (flat dimensionado) with all measurements, POMs, and dimension lines - the most complete and production-ready version.

+**Note:** GPT-Image-1 generates one image per call.
+If a clean version (without dimensions) is needed, a separate generation workflow would be required.

 **Key Innovations:**
 - Uses **real images from PDFs** as references, analyzed by GPT-4 Vision, to ensure technical drawings match the actual garment instead of "inventing" details
+- **POMs (Pontos de Medida)** automatically numbered and integrated from specification data
+- **Professional cotagem** with dimension lines, arrows, and measurement text following industry standards
 - **Local storage** eliminates dependency on temporary external URLs and provides better control over assets
 - **Backward compatibility** ensures existing specifications with DALL-E 3 URLs continue to work seamlessly